Maria Klenskaja

 Maria Klenskaja (29 January 1951 – 6 January 2022) was an Estonian actress.

 Early life and career

-Klenskaja was born in Tartu, of Russian parentage.
+Klenskaja was born in Tartu and was of Russian parentage.
 From 1968 until 1970, she worked in the Estonian State Youth Theatre in Tallinn as a make-up artist and in the prop department.
-In 1974 she graduated from the Tallinn State Conservatory's Performing Arts Department.
-Since 1974 she had been a contracted actress at the Estonian Drama Theatre.
+In 1974, she graduated from the Tallinn State Conservatory's Performing Arts Department.
+Since 1974, she had been a contracted actress at the Estonian Drama Theatre.
 She was also engaged as an actress at the Vanalinnastuudio for one year, beginning in 1989.

-Besides theatre roles she had also had a successful film career and has appeared on television and in radio theatre.
+Besides theatre roles, she had also had a successful film career and has appeared on television and in radio theatre.

 Personal life and death

 Klenskaja was in a relationship with actor Aarne Üksküla for over thirty years, until his death in 2017.
 Klenskaja died on 6 January 2022, aged 70, following a prolonged illness.